xarillian/idle-game-prototype/README.md

 The project needs to be small.
 As an idle game, the user shouldn't expect it to take up any resources -- there might be some leeway, since more technically adept users would spot it using an LLM but that's an assumption.

+### New Considerations
+However, C development is slow. we should start by rapidly prototyping in Python -- something it really excels at.
+When we have something worth showing off, we can consider performance and a re-write at that point.

 ## Implementation Plan
 - ~~project structure~~ base structure found
 - ~~opengl setup~~ rainbow triangle achieved